5 Tips to Grow and Maintain Your HSAT Volume

 With the rise of telemedicine and drop ship home sleep testing, sleep centers are poised to embrace HSATs as a viable option for patients.
-In fact, to remain relevant and stay competitive in 2021 and beyond, sleep centers need to embrace HSAT as an alternative to PSGs for certain patient populations.
+In fact, to remain relevant and stay competitive, sleep centers need to embrace HSAT as an alternative to PSGs for certain patient populations.
 Offering HSATs not only helps you reach more patients and save your in-lab beds for patients that have severe illness and require PSGs, but also provide revenue growth opportunities.

-Here is a list of the top five tips for growing your sleep center’s HSAT volume in the new year.
+Here is a list of the top five tips for growing your sleep center’s HSAT volume.

 1. Assign a Point Person